 To see a complete list of equipment to get you started, check it out here.

 All of the manufacturing is done in 3 areas in my home.
 I have a 16 foot x 35 foot workshop in the back of my house that houses all of the woodworking equipment.
 A room in my garage where the laser engraver is utilized and a room in my basement for assembly, storage and a workspace in the winter months.

 I started with a $250 table saw, as well as, a bandsaw and drill press I bought at an auction for less than $100.
 Over 3 years I have upgraded all of my equipment.
 I currently have a very functional shop.
 My goal for the next two years is to purchase what I am calling “my last tool” tools that will last me for the rest of my woodworking career and hopefully my children and grandchildren will use them!

 If you are planning to start a woodworking business, the costs are relatively low.
-This of course, depends on if you decide to start the business on your own or bring on a big team at first.
+This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

 We’ve outlined two common scenarios for “pre-opening” costs of a woodworking business and outline the costs you should expect for each:

 - The estimated minimum starting cost = $664

 - The estimated maximum starting cost = $24,150